Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Small teams (1-10 employees, single state): Start with the Simple plan ($49/mo base).
 Upgrade to Plus when you hire across state lines or need time tracking.

-Growing companies (10-50 employees, multi-state): The Plus plan ($80/mo base) is the sweet spot.
+Growing companies (10–50 employees, multi-state): The Plus plan ($80/mo base) offers the best value.
 You get multi-state payroll, time tracking, and next-day pay without Premium plan costs.

 Established businesses (50+ employees): Consider the Premium plan ($180/mo base) for dedicated support, or evaluate ADP if you need enterprise features.